unikraft/docs/content/en/community/hackathons/sessions/basic-app-porting/content/Overview_Invoking-the-Application's-`main`-Method.md

    LIBIPERF3_SRCS-$(CONFIG_LIBIPERF3_MAIN_FUNCTION) += $(LIBIPERF3_BASE)/main.c|unikraft
    ```

-   Notice how the filename is includes the suffix `|unikraft`.
+   Notice how the filename includes the suffix `|unikraft`.
    This is used to simply rename the resulting object file, which will become `main.unikraft.io`.

    The new `main.c` file as part of the library simply calls the renamed method: